AnyBlok/anyblok-book/en/03_blok/06_polymorphism.md

 [Polymorphism][wiki_polymorphism] in AnyBlok allows you to share same database table with different models.

-It helps building elegant and comprehensive Python APi, each polymorphic model can be accessed through a different namespace (Employee vs Employee.Professor for example).
+It helps building elegant and comprehensive Python API, each polymorphic model can be accessed through a different namespace (Employee vs Employee.Professor for example).
 Namespacing is also helpful for giving different behaviours per polymorphic